 Budge Dance is a mixed media movement piece working through concepts of bodily plasticity.
 Improvised movement, figurative video accompaniment, and live demonstration of Bernoni’s Principle explore various aspects of swelling.
 The work features music by SWOLL.

 Visarts, Rockville, MD

 These Dreams is a participatory installation In homage to and in collaboration with local music celebrity TV John Langworthy, Macyshyn recreates TV John’s “dream song” videos in her interactive installation, These Dreams.
 Lyrics and background content for the videos will inform a related workshop based on tapping into the subconscious symbolism in dreams.
-Performers make songs their own with personal dance moves, vocal flourishes, and costume karaoke.
+Performers make songs their own with dance moves, vocal flourishes, and costume karaoke.